dangrie158/dolce/docs/advanced/custom-templates.md

 - `<notifier>` is one of the built-in notifiers (`smtp` | `discord` | `telegram` | `apprise`) and
 - `<eventtype>` is either `event` | `reboot`

 depending on which notification you want to customise.
-The mount this folder to where `DOLCE_CUSTOM_TEPLATE_PATH` points (by default this will be `/var/dolce-custom-templates/`):
+The mount this folder to where `DOLCE_CUSTOM_TEMPLATE_PATH` points (by default this will be `/var/dolce-custom-templates/`):

 ```yaml title="docker-compose.yml"
 version: "3"